Pricing of debt and equity in a financial network with comonotonic endowments: Comparative statics

-For this network calibration, we consider a stylized balance sheet for each bank.
-We consider banks with only two types of assets: \emph{interbank assets} $\sum_{j = 1}^n L_{ji}$ and \emph{external (risky) assets} $s_i$.
-Similarly, we consider three types of liabilities for each bank: \emph{interbank liabilities} $\sum_{j = 1}^n L_{ij}$, \emph{external liabilities} $L_{i,n+1}$, and \emph{capital} $C_i$.
-In contrast, the EBA dataset provides the total assets $A_i$, capital $C_i$, and interbank liabilities $\sum_{j = 1}^n L_{ij}$ for each bank $i$.

-Therefore, to calibrate our interbank network, we will need to make a few simplifying assumptions and take advantage of techniques from prior literature.
-In particular, as in~\cite{feinstein2017currency,CLY14,GY14}, the external (risky) assets are the difference between the total assets and interbank assets, the external obligations (owed to the societal node $L_{i,n+1}$) are equal to the total liabilities less the interbank liabilities and capital, and the interbank assets will be assumed equal to the interbank liabilities, i.e., $\sum_{j = 1}^n L_{ij} = \sum_{j = 1}^n L_{ji}$ for all banks $i$.
-Thus, we can construct the remainder of our stylized balance sheet through the system of equations

-To verify the consistency of this calibration, we note that firm $i$'s net worth is equal to its capital, i.e., $C_i = A_i - \bar p_i$.

-Finally, for our calibration, we need to consider the full nominal liabilities matrix $L \in \bbr_+^{87 \times 87}$ and not just the total interbank assets and liabilities.
-In order to accomplish this task we consider the methodology of~\cite{GV16}.
-That paper presents an MCMC methodology to construct the nominal liabilities matrix consistent with the total interbank assets and liabilities and which allows for a (randomized) sparsity structure.
-As noted previously, this example is for illustrative purposes only and thus we will consider only a single calibration of the interbank network.

 In order to complete our model, we need to consider the remaining parameters of the system.
-First, as all economic data pulled from the EBA EU-wide stress test dataset are already in a consistent unit (millions of euros), we will consider $q_0 = 1$ (million).
+First, as all economic data pulled from the EBA EU-wide stress test dataset are already in a consistent unit (millions of euros), we will consider the (risk-neutral) value of the market portfolio $q$ to be $1$ (million euros).
 Further, during the period over which this data was collected, central banks were setting a low interest rate environment.
-Therefore we estimate that the risk-free interest rate is $r = 0$.
+Therefore we estimate that the risk-free interest rate is $r = 0$ {(as is assumed throughout this section)}.
 Additionally, as this is data from a single year's stress test, we will consider maturity on all debt claims to be $T = 1$ (year).
 Finally, the volatility of the risky asset is estimated to be $\sigma = 20\%$ from comparisons to annualized historical volatility of European markets in 2011.